-In June 2002, Her Majesty visited Uxbridge to thank London Underground staff.
+In June 2002, Her Majesty the Queen visited Uxbridge to thank London Underground staff.
 The staff at Uxbridge represented all London Underground staff who had helped to run the Tube through the night over the Bank Holiday Jubilee weekend celebrations. 👋🏻

 Visit to Aldgate Tube station

 Her Majesty stopped in at Aldgate Tube station in February 2010, as part of a tour of working locations in London.
 London Underground staff met and spoke with Her Majesty the Queen.
 Station staff presented Her Majesty with a custom-made Buckingham Palace roundel.
 Transport officials who were on duty during the 7/7 London terrorist bombings in 2005 also met with Her Majesty the Queen.

 On 20 March 2013, Her Majesty marked the 150th anniversary of the first Tube journey at Baker Street station.
 The then Duke of Edinburgh and the Duchess of Cambridge joined Her Majesty.
 The Duchess of Cambridge was five months pregnant so was presented with a Baby on board badge.🤰🏻